dakshgodara2001/Stock-Monitoring-Platform/README.md

 2. Select your preferred stocks from the dropdown menu and submit.
 3. The selected stocks will be displayed in a table and a scrolling ticker.

-## Contributing

-We welcome contributions to the Stock Monitoring Platform!
-Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.

 ## Contact

-If you have any questions or suggestions, please open an issue on GitHub.
+If you have any questions or suggestions, please contact.